 To settle this debate, Gina Rivera, hairstylist and owner of Phenix Salon Suites, answered some common questions that many of us have asked ourselves — should I wash my hair before a haircut, color, or styling appointment? — so that we can focus all of our energy on landing on a particular hairstyle before we're actually in the salon chair (which we all know is the most important part).

 To wash or not to wash all comes down to the type of haircut you typically get.
 If you get a dry cut, you'll want to come to the salon with freshly washed hair.
-"Build up on the hair can weigh it down and the hair may lay differently then it does when it's fresh and clean," Rivera told POPSUGAR.
+"Build up on the hair can weigh it down and the hair may lay differently than it does when it's fresh and clean," Rivera told POPSUGAR.
 If you usually get your hair cut while wet, it's a different story.
 "Many stylists will select to wash your hair prior to cutting since most prefer to cut the hair wet rather than dry."

 If you've visiting a new salon or stylist and are unsure if they're going to give you a dry cut or wet cut, you can always call ahead of time and ask.
 The coronavirus pandemic is another factor to consider: "With COVID-19, some salons are charging an extra fee for washing.
 This is an item you may want to inquire about when scheduling an appointment," she said.